yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 ### What other benefits does yETH give holders?

-yETH provides diversification by holding a basket of LSDs.
-This helps to spread the risk and potentially increase returns.
+yETH provides diversification by holding a basket of LSDs, which helps to spread the risk.

 ### How is yield passed onto stakers?